Rishinroy2000/Supply-Chain-Management-Dashboards/README.md

 1. Clone or download the repository
 2. Open the `.pbix` file in Power BI Desktop to explore dashboards
 3. Use slicers and filters to analyze specific trends
-4. Open the `.sql` file in a SQL tool to run the SQL queries
+4. Open the `.sql` file in a SQL tool to run the SQL queries and view results